ideal for hedging and screening purposes

 Escallonia macrantha Rubra ‘Crimson Spire’

-This is a Cornish raised cultivar of the native Chilean “Gum Box”.
-It is one of the fastest growing broadleaf evergreen hedging plants.
-With dark-green, glossy leaves up to 6cm long, it provides a lush backdrop to subtle red flowers from summer right through autumn which attractive to bees and butterflies.
+This is a Cornish raised cultivar of the native Chilean “Gum Box”, and one of the fastest growing broadleaf evergreen hedging plants.
+With dark-green glossy leaves up to 6cm long, it provides a lush backdrop to subtle red flowers from summer right through autumn which attracts bees and butterflies.
 It will thrive in any well-drained soil (including chalk and clay) and in any spot from sun to partial shade.
 Requiring little or no maintenance other than an annual autumn trim, it is very hardy and tolerates coastal exposure exceptionally well.
-Autumn prune to keep hedge to size or will grow to 2.5 to 3m if required.
+Autumn prune to keep hedge to size or will grow to 2.5 to 3 meters if required.

 Escallonia macrantha (Hedge)